Quantum (dis)charge of black hole interiors: Introduction

-with $C$ a constant which does only depends on the parameters $M, Q, \Lambda$ of the spacetime and the mass $\mu$ of the field, but not on the quantum state $\Psi$.
-The state dependence only enters through sub-leading terms, which are no more singular than the stress tensor for the classical field.
-The constant $C$ has to be determined numerically and was found to be generically non-zero \cite{Hollands:2020} (see also previous work \cite{Zilberman:2019} on Reissner-Nordstr\" om and special states).
+with $C$ a constant which only depends on the parameters $M, Q, \Lambda$ of the spacetime and the mass $\mu$ of the field, but not on the quantum state $\Psi$.
+The state dependence only enters through subleading terms, which are no more singular than the stress tensor for the classical field.
+The constant $C$ has to be determined numerically and was found to be generically nonzero \cite{Hollands:2020} (see also previous work \cite{Zilberman:2019} on Reissner-Nordstr\" om and special states).
 Interestingly, both signs of $C$ can occur.
-If we assume that the expected stress tensor backreacts onto the metric via the semi-classical Einstein equation
+Assuming that the expected stress tensor backreacts onto the metric via the semiclassical Einstein equation

-then the two signs of $C$ correspond to distinct behavior (infinite stretching resp.\ squeezing) of freely falling observers crossing $\mCH$ \cite{Zilberman:2019, Hollands:2019}.
+with $E_{\nu \rho}$ the stress tensor of the electromagnetic field, the two signs of $C$ correspond to distinct behavior (infinite stretching resp.\ squeezing) of freely falling observers crossing $\mCH^R$ \cite{Zilberman:2019, Hollands:2019}.

-As the formation of charged BHs is only possible in the presence of charged matter, it is actually more natural to consider a charged scalar field $\Phi$ with the usual minimal coupling $\nabla_\nu \to D_\nu = \nabla_\nu -iqA_\nu$, where $q$ is the charge of the field.
-It is known \cite{Zhu:2014,Konoplya:2014,Dias:2018} that for certain values of $(M,Q,\Lambda)$ and $(\mu,q)$, with $\mu$ the mass of the scalar field, there are classical instabilities (exponentially growing modes) already in the exterior region I. Excluding such unstable spacetimes, we have a positive spectral gap $\alpha>0$ and again $\Phi \in H^{\beta + \frac{1}{2}}$ locally near $\mCH$ \cite{Cardoso:2018}.
+As the formation of charged BHs necessitates the presence of charged matter, it is actually more natural to consider a charged scalar field $\Phi$ with the usual minimal coupling $\nabla_\nu \to D_\nu = \nabla_\nu -iqA_\nu$, where $q$ is the charge of the field.
+It is known \cite{Zhu:2014,Konoplya:2014,Dias:2018, Hod:2018} that for certain values of $(M,Q,\Lambda)$ and $(\mu,q)$, there are classical instabilities (exponentially growing modes) already in the exterior region $\rI$.
+Excluding such unstable spacetimes, we have a positive spectral gap $\alpha>0$ and again $\Phi \in H^{\beta + \frac{1}{2}}$ locally near $\mCH^R$ \cite{Cardoso:2018}.
 The dependence of $\beta=\alpha/\kappa_-$ on the parameters is influenced by the field charge $q$.
 There is nevertheless a parameter range--though considerably smaller than for the uncharged scalar field--for which $\beta > \frac{1}{2}$ \cite{Dias:2018, Cardoso:2018}.
+A proof that \eqref{eq:T_VV_Divergence} also holds for the charged scalar field (with constant $C$ now also $q$ dependent) is presented in Supplemental Material \cite{supplement}, which includes Refs. \cite{Gerard:2014,Verch:1992}.